|

 Chemistry | Definition, Topics, Types, History, & Facts | Britannica

-Chemical energy | Definition & Facts | Britannica
+Chemical Definition & Meaning | Britannica Dictionary

 Chemical industry | Overview, Importance, & History | Britannica

 Chemical industry, complex of processes, operations, and organizations engaged in the manufacture of chemicals and their derivatives.
 Raw materials include fossil fuels and inorganic chemicals.
+An average chemical product is passed from factory to factory several times before it emerges into the market.

 |